Significant Performance Variation in Sparse LU Factorizations

 First I show a histogram of 2 of these matrices’ memory usage in SuperLU to illustrate that the histograms are quite well separated and so the difference in memory usage unlikely resulting from other sources of nondeterminism like garbage collection.

-Next I plot the mean memory usage across all 100 runs for each paramter nmags=1,2,3,4,5,6.
+Next I plot the mean memory usage across all 100 runs for each parameter nmags=1,2,3,4,5,6.
 I also show 99% confidence intervals in this plot but they are small and so not easily seen.

 Wall-clock